K (composer): Music career

-K has worked on the music of Telugu film Yatra – a biographical film about Y. S. Rajasekhara Reddy.
-The film is written and directed by Mahi V. Raghav and stars Mammootty as YSR.

-In 2019, K agreed to compose for Prasanna Vithanage’s off-beat Sinhala film Gaadi which premiered at Busan International Film Festival in October 2019.
+K has worked on the music of Telugu film Yatra – a biographical film about Y. S. Rajasekhara Reddy, which was released in 2019.
+That same year, K agreed to compose for Prasanna Vithanage’s off-beat Sinhala film Gaadi which premiered at Busan International Film Festival in October 2019.
 In late 2019, he was also signed by Mani Ratnam's Madras Talkies to compose the background score of Vaanam Kottattum, written and produced by Mani Ratnam and directed by his protege, Dhana Sekhar.

+K has composed the music for the 2023 German documentary, Sara Mardini – Gegen den Strom directed by Charlie Wai Feldman.
+K composed the music for the 2023 British documentary ‘Neither Confirm nor Deny’ a British directed by Philip Carter.

+K composed the background score for veteran director Prasanna Vithanage's film Paradise, presented by Mani Ratnam and Madras Talkies.
+The film stars Roshan Mathew, Darshana Rajendran, Shyam Fernando, and Mahendra Perera.
+It premiered at the 2023 Busan International Film Festival, winning the Kim Jiseok Award for Best Film and the Prix du Jury Lycéen at the Vesoul International Film Festival in February 2024.
+Paradise is set for release in India in June 2024.

+K composed the score for Atul Sabharwal's film Berlin (2023), starring Rahul Bose, Aparshakti Khurana, and Ishwak Singh.